shaischaudhry/devOverflow-a-Stack-overflow-clone/README.md

 # DevOverflow

-A Stack Overflow clone built with the MERN stack and GraphQL.
+A developer QA Stack Overflow cloneA platform built with the MERN stack and GraphQL.